Plant Seeds Now for a Tasty Fall Harvest

 Plant seeds for your favorite lettuce blend in mid-to-late August for a long-lasting harvest in fall.
 Mini Romaine Blend Lettuce Seeds offer a selection of baby Romaine lettuces that mature quickly with all the flavor of full-sized varieties.
 This blend consists of two of the most popular mini varieties–Truchas and Breen.
 Truchas is an upright grower that’s fully mature when its crimson leaves reach 6-8 inches tall.
 It’s also incredibly disease resistant.
 Breen is a bit slower growing, with medium reddish leaves that’s great for leaf-by-leaf harvesting.
 These beautiful little plants can be harvested about a month and a half from sowing seeds directly into the garden.

 The fastest way to get a harvest of salad greens is to grow Micro Mini Greens.
-This premium mix of red and green lettuce varieties are ready to harvest is just 15 days.
-They are complete plants in miniature form, and you can eat the entire plant.
+This premium mix of red and green lettuce varieties is ready to harvest just 15 days after sowing.
+These are complete plants in miniature form, and you can eat the entire plant.
 The combination of smooth leaves and curly leaves is a delight in salads.
 For an extended harvest, sow seeds every 2 weeks for a continuing harvest.
 (You can even grow Micro Mini Greens indoors in a container if you wish.)
 Both of these lettuce blends are available from www.ParkSeed.com.

 A tasty superfood, spinach is a garden favorite pretty much everywhere.
 However, spinach is a true cool season crop, so plants have an annoying tendency to bolt (a.k.a. flower) as soon as the weather warms up.
 But sowing spinach for a fall harvest can be much more productive.
 Like lettuce, spinach is grown for its leaves, so you don’t have to wait for flowering and fruiting.
 Plus, the leaves can be harvested leaf by leaf so the plants keep producing them.